DewofyourYouth/DewofyourYouth.github.io/_posts/2018-09-17-regex-notes.md

 comments: true
 ---

 Here are some basic regex symbols to use (often the opposite of something is expressed by using it's capital).
+This is basically a cheatsheet, in the next post I will show some real word applications of grep and regular expressions.

 | Symbol  | Use                            | Symbol | Use                     |
 | ------- | ------------------------------ | ------ | ----------------------  |